goFrendiAsgard/webrtc/README.md

   } else {
     Serial.write("released\n");
   }
-  // if client request is complete and the command is correct, turn on the lamp if (Serial.available()) {
+  // if client request is complete and the command is correct, turn on the lamp.
+Valid command is either `0` or `1`. if (Serial.available()) {
     int input = Serial.parseInt();
     if (input == 1 || input == 0) {